FilenCloudDienste/filen-cli/README.md

 ## S3 server

 ```
-$ filen --s3 --s3-access-key-id <...> --s3-secret-access-key <...> [options...]
+$ filen s3 --s3-access-key-id <...> --s3-secret-access-key <...> [options...]
 ```

-Invoke the Filen CLI with the `--s3` flag to start an S3 server that acts as a mirror server of your Filen Drive.
+Invoke `filen s3` to start an S3 server that acts as a mirror server of your Filen Drive.
 You must specify credentials (Access Key ID and Secret Access Key) for connecting to the server using the `--s3-access-key-id` and `--s3-secret-access-key` options (these credentials should be different from your Filen account credentials).

 **Important:** When connecting to the S3 server, you need to enable `s3ForcePathStyle` and set the region to `filen`.